FrankJapheth/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line: Appends the last line of iacta to itself
 10-no_more_js: Deletes all .js files in the working directory 11-directories:counts all directories and subdirectories in a given directory
+12-newest_files: list 10 newest files in your cwd